diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 #### Example 3: Automatically Unzip Sources

 In case you have multiple source files you need to use, and you want to avoid to list them all, you can add them to a zip archive and leverage the automatic unzip feature.
-To do so, assuming a situation as the one seen in the previous examples, you need to tweak the submission manifest (or the command line command) as follows:
+To do so, assuming a situation as the one seen in the previous examples, you need to tweak the submission manifest (or the command line entry) as follows:

 ```yaml
 mode: AIvsCOM